mohamedyd/awesome_resources/ml-courses.md

 ## Machine Learning

+* [Introduction to Machine Learning by Melih Kandemir](https://melihkandemir.github.io/teaching/): Melih prepared all the material as Jupyter notebooks that show theory and implementation side by side.

 * [100-Days-Of-ML-Code](https://github.com/Avik-Jain/100-Days-Of-ML-Code): 100 Days of ML Coding for beginners.

 * [Harvard CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/): This course explores the concepts and algorithms at the foundation of modern artificial intelligence, diving into the ideas that give rise to technologies like game-playing engines, handwriting recognition, and machine translation.